petchaw/ReadNumbers/README.md

 READ NUMBERS
 ================

-This class accepts a number entered in the form of digits and converts that number to its alpha version
+This class reads the string of numerals:
+E.g.
+input : 1234
+output: one thousand two hundreds thirty four.

 ================

 Purpose